daniel-wrench/reynolds_scales_project/README.md

 ## To-do
 Paper should be a story of how to calculate Re for the solar wind, including all the assumptions and annoyances along the way.

-2. Plots
-    - Zenodo and new variables
+- Re-run codes on Rāpoi, checking my instructions
+- Perform checks in demo notebook with data from 1996, 2009, and 2021, compare with database
+- Add decay rate $U^3/L$ (see eqn.
+10 of Zhou2020, eqn.
+1 of Wu2022), cross-helicity $\sigma_c$, residual energy $\sigma_r$, collisional age?
+(Kasper PRL)
 - *Fig. 4: Add multiple parabolic fit lines, put units at end of top 2 axes, add little arrows for vertical lines (fit, intercept)?*

-1. Re-run codes on Rāpoi, checking my instructions

-3. Refer to Cheng and wang paper
-6. Perform checks in demo notebook with data from 1996, 2009, and 2021, compare with database

 ### Future work
 - Thorough outlier and error analysis for both scales and the final Re estimate.
 Investigate anomalous slopes $q_k$.
 Check Excel and sort by these values to get problem timestamps.
-- Add decay rate $U^3/L$ (see eqn.
-10 of Zhou2020, eqn.
-1 of Wu2022), cross-helicity $\sigma_c$, residual energy $\sigma_r$, collisional age?
-(Kasper PRL)

 - Add vector velocities to params.py script, anticipating switch to PSP data
 - Think about using the standard error to express variation in the means of our Re estimates.
 - More 2D histograms: